plnh/Data-Analyst_Portfolio/README.md

 ## In Progress
 Excel: example of dashboards, functions for managing projects and informations.

-PythonMachineLearning: Simple machine learning example in Python
+PythonMachineLearning : Simple machine learning example in Python